Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 9. High Blood Pressure

-Uncontrolled blood pressure can affect blood flow to the eyes and optic nerve, sometimes causing morning visual disturbances.
+Uncontrolled blood pressure may affect blood circulation in the retina and optic nerve, leading to vision disturbances.

 10. Medication Side Effects

-Certain medications can cause dryness or visual changes, including:
+Certain medications can cause eye dryness or blurred vision.

 • Antihistamines